-Keep in mind that once temperatures drop below 32 degrees Fahrenheit, your heat pump may struggle to heat your home efficiently so you will need to use your back up heat source whether that be a gas or electric furnace.
+Keep in mind that once temperatures drop below 32 degrees Fahrenheit, your heat pump may struggle to heat your home efficiently so you will need to use your backup heat source whether that be a gas or electric furnace.

 Hot Summer Months

-During the warmer summer months, you heat pump will work in reverse of how it operates during the winter.
+During the warmer summer months, your heat pump will work in reverse of how it operates during the winter.
 This is made possible through a refrigerant “reversing valve” that standard air conditioners do not have.

-Heat from inside your home will be collected at the indoor coil and transferred to the outside unit to be dispersed into the air.
+The heat from inside your home will be collected at the indoor coil and transferred to the outside unit to be dispersed into the air.
 This is the same way that a standard air conditioner cools your home as well.

 Because a heat pump system can both heat and cool your home, you can expect to pay more for one versus a standard AC unit or furnace.
 The upfront cost may be worth it based on the energy savings you will see on your utility bills